1 sen coin: Meiji and Taishō (1873–1924)

 One sen coins along with twelve other denominations were adopted by the Meiji government in an act signed on June 27, 1871.
 This new coinage gave Japan a western style decimal system based on units of yen, which were broken down into subsidiary currency of sen, and rin.
-The first coins that were minted are trial strikes or pattern coins, which are dated 1869 (year 2) and 1870 (year 3).
-No coins were struck for circulation right away as the technology to produce the coins was poor at the time.
-Silver and gold coins were produced and distributed to the market before copper coinage could be carried out.
-One sen coins were eventually introduced on August 29, 1873 via government notification.
+The first coins minted were trial strikes or pattern coins, which are dated 1869 (year 2 of Meiji) and 1870 (year 3).
+No coins were struck for circulation right away as the technology to mass-produce the coins was poor at the time.
+Silver and gold coins were thus given priority as they were produced and distributed to the market before copper coinage could be carried out.
+One sen coins were eventually introduced on August 29, 1873, via government notification.
 Each coin was authorized to be struck in an alloy of copper, weighs 110 grains (7.13g), and has a 1.10 inch diameter (27.9mm).
-The obverse features a dragon with the date of reign, while on the reverse a wreath design is used with a Chrysanthemum seal located above surrounded by the words "100 for one yen" in Kanji.
-The value "1 sen" is written in English on the obverse, and in Kanji on the reverse.
+Obverse features on the first one sen design include a dragon with the date of reign, and "1 sen" written in English.
+Reverse features include the value "1 sen" (written in Kanji) centered inside a wreath design.
+The Chrysanthemum seal is located at the top of the coin flanked by the words "100 for one yen" in Kanji.
 These coins were legal tender only up to the amount of 1 yen which was fixed by government regulations.